Many-body delocalisation as symmetry breaking

 To probe symmetry breaking more directly we introduce a local order parameter.
 The relevant symmetry, time-translation of backward orbits with respect to forward orbits, is at time $t$ the symmetry of a $t$-state clock model.
 We can therefore represent the order parameter by a complex number.
 We define a diagonal operator $\mathcal{C}$ acting on the space of single-site orbit pairs

 The diagonal matrix elements of $\mathcal{C}$ in this basis are the values of the order parameter for each orbit pair.

 We want to study correlations of $\mathcal{C}$ in the averaged sum over orbit pairs that generates the SFF.
 The one-point function $\mathcal{O}_1(x,t)$ associated with our order parameter is obtained by inserting $\mathcal{C}$ into the sum at the site $x$, averaging, and dividing the result by ${\langle K(t) \rangle}$.
-Since our model has no symmetry-breaking fields or boundary conditions, $\mathcal{O}_1(x,t)$ is identically zero (see Ref.~\cite{supplementary} for further discussion).
-The two-point function $\mathcal{O}_2(x,y,t)$ is found by inserting the operators $\mathcal{C}^*$ and $\mathcal{C}$ at the sites $x$ and $y$, respectively.
-We expect $\mathcal{O}_2(x,y,t)$ to show long-range correlations in a symmetry-broken phase.
+For example, with periodic boundary conditions,